ihuston/pyflation/README.txt

 The analysis package contains routines to calculate the first order First and Second order perturbations can be calculated for single field models but only first order perturbations can be evolved for multi-field models.
+Using the reheating module multi-fluid systems of scalar fields, radiation and (cold dark) matter can be used to simulate the transfer of energy from fields to fluids during reheating.

 Alongside the Python package, the bin directory contains Python scripts which can run first and second order simulations.